Tech-at-DU/Sushi-Neko-SpriteKit-Swift4/P6-Gameplay-Part-2/readme.md

----
-title: Player health and scoring
+# Player health and scoring
-slug: gameplay-part-2
----

 Let's expand upon your gameplay with a health mechanic to add time pressure to the player's actions and of course the quintessential indicator of success, the score label!